-Theme Clim ate Science Knowledge Gap 1.1 The ability to model processes and feedbacks between the earth's surface and atmospheric systems at local scales across the Great Lakes basin is limited.
-Climate Modeling 1.2 The application and advancement of dynamical downscaling is limited in the Great Lakes basin.
-There is a lack of integration of emerging model scenarios into research, needed to ensure future findings build on existing knowledge base. in the Great Lakes basin 1.3 A retrospective analysis (such as hind casting) is needed to validate model performance. basin 1.4 The coverage and quality of information from climate and weather observations networks has not been assessed for its ability to support adaptive management and the development of climate change and impact information.
+Theme Climate Science Knowledge Gap Climate Modeling in the Great Lakes basin 1.1 The ability to model processes and feedbacks between the earth's surface and atmospheric systems at local scales across the Great Lakes basin is limited.
+1.2 The application and advancement of dynamical downscaling is limited in the Great Lakes basin.
+There is a lack of integration of emerging model scenarios into research, needed to ensure future findings build on existing knowledge base.
+1.3 A retrospective analysis (such as hind casting) is needed to validate model performance.
+1.4 The coverage and quality of information from climate and weather observations networks has not been assessed for its ability to support adaptive management and the development of climate change and impact information.
 1.5 The limitations and assumptions used in non-climatological research and other applications has not been well communicated (e.g., downscaling, GCM selection, emission scenarios).
 Water 2.1 Consideration of the spatial dynamics of lakes has not been incorporated into water temperature modeling.
-Temperature 2.2 There is limited monitoring and modeling of lake thermal profiles and surface-temperature based analyses.
+Water Temperature 2.2 There is limited monitoring and modeling of lake thermal profiles and surface-temperature based analyses.
 Changes due to climate change have not been incorporated into ice models.
 Water Levels and Surface hydrology 3.1 There are uncertainties in the relative roles of precipitation, runoff, evaporation and evapotranspiration in water level modeling.
 Lakes 4.1 There is a lack of clarity in the understanding of multiple factors (including hydroclimatic factors) influencing water level projections for the Great Lakes.
 4.2 The diversity of inland lake types and the impacts of climate change on those lakes have not been well characterized.
 Rivers 5.1 There is a lack of clarity in the understanding of multiple factors (including hydroclimatic factors) influencing water level projections for rivers.
 5.2 The diversity of river thermal regimes/habitats and the impacts of climate change on those rivers have not been well characterized.
-6.1 There has been a lack of detailed research on the vulnerability of wetlands, such as patterns of wetland drying.
-Wetlands 6.2 There is limited understanding of how climate impacts the water budgets of wetlands.
-6.3 Wetland monitoring has not been geared to evaluate impacts of projected changes in water levels.
+Wetlands 6.1 There has been a lack of detailed research on the vulnerability of wetlands, such as patterns of wetland drying.
+6.2 There is limited understanding of how climate impacts the water budgets of wetlands.